Roger Enrico: Business career

 Enrico started his business career with General Mills as a brand manager for Wheaties.
 In 1971, he joined PepsiCo to help market Funyuns.
 He later served as brand manager for Cheetos and Fritos before heading operations in Japan and South America.
-He was appointed CEO of the Pepsi division of PepsiCo in 1983 at the age of 38.
+He was appointed CEO of the beverage division of PepsiCo in 1983 at the age of 38.
 That year he signed Michael Jackson to a multimillion-dollar marketing deal.
 Lionel Richie was later signed.
+Enrico became CEO of Frito-Lay in 1991, followed by vice chair of PepsiCo in 1994.

-He was the Chairman of PepsiCo from 1996 to 2001, and Chairman of DreamWorks Animation SKG Inc from 2004 to 2012.
+Enrico was the Chairman of PepsiCo from 1996 to 2001, and Chairman of DreamWorks Animation SKG Inc from 2004 to 2012.
 He was well known for his business rivalry with fellow businessman Roberto Goizueta, CEO of Coca-Cola during his tenure as Pepsi's CEO.

 He served on the board of directors of the National Geographic Society, the Environmental Defense Fund, the Solar Electric Light Fund, and the American Film Institute.

 Death

-Enrico died June 1, 2016, aged 71, while snorkelling in the Cayman Islands where he had a home.
+Enrico died June 1, 2016, aged 71, while snorkelling in the Cayman Islands, where he had a home.

+In 2023, Enrico was portrayed in the film Flamin' Hot by Tony Shalhoub.